Jones and No. 2 Iowa State host West Virginia - WTOP News

 Morgantown, West Virginia; Saturday, 5 p.m.
 EST

-BOTTOM LINE: No. 2 Iowa State visits West Virginia after Curtis Jones scored 25 points in Iowa State’s 74-57 victory against the Kansas Jayhawks.
+BOTTOM LINE: No. 2 Iowa State visits West Virginia after Curtis Jones scored 25 points in Iowa State’s 74-57 victory over the Kansas Jayhawks.

-The Mountaineers are 8-1 in home games.
-West Virginia is ninth in the Big 12 with 23.9 defensive rebounds per game led by Javon Small averaging 4.4.
+The Mountaineers have gone 8-1 in home games.
+West Virginia ranks fourth in the Big 12 in team defense, allowing 64.3 points while holding opponents to 38.9% shooting.

 The Cyclones are 6-0 in Big 12 play.
-Iowa State has a 1-1 record in games decided by 3 points or fewer.
+Iowa State is 1-1 in one-possession games.

-West Virginia makes 43.6% of its shots from the field this season, which is 2.9 percentage points higher than Iowa State has allowed to its opponents (40.7%).
-Iowa State averages 7.4 made 3-pointers per game this season, 1.2 more made shots on average than the 6.2 per game West Virginia allows.
+West Virginia averages 73.2 points, 7.9 more per game than the 65.3 Iowa State gives up.
+Iowa State has shot at a 49.5% rate from the field this season, 10.6 percentage points greater than the 38.9% shooting opponents of West Virginia have averaged.

-The Mountaineers and Cyclones face off Saturday for the first time in conference play this season.
+The Mountaineers and Cyclones match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Small is shooting 42.6% and averaging 19.4 points for the Mountaineers.
+TOP PERFORMERS: Javon Small is averaging 19.4 points, 5.1 rebounds, 5.2 assists and 1.8 steals for the Mountaineers.

 Keshon Gilbert is averaging 15.5 points and 4.9 assists for the Cyclones.